dmitrycello/yaglpp/docs/USAGE.md

 ![12-project-template-2](12-project-template-2.png)

-In the next window, type the project name and description (or any other):
+In the next window, copy the project name and description (or type any other):

 ```YAGL++ Application```